lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Whole Psalm.** All the misery and sorrow which are described in this Psalm, says Brentius, have been the lot of Christ's people.
 We may therefore take the Psalm, he adds, to be common to Christ and his church.— *W. Wilson.*

 **Verse 1.** *My* That little word "my" opens for a moment a space between the clouds through which the Sun of righteousness casts one solitary beam.
 Generally speaking, you will find that when the Psalm begins with lamentation, it ends with praise; like the sun, which, rising in clouds and mist, sets brightly, and darts forth its parting rays just before it goes down.
 But here the first gleam shoots across the sky just as the sun rises, and no sooner has the ray appeared, than thick clouds and darkness gather over it; the sun continues its course throughout the whole day enveloped in clouds; and sets at last in a thicker bank of them than it ever had around it during the day.
 "Lover and friend hast thou put far from me, and mine acquaintance into darkness."
-In what a dark cloud does the sun of Heman set!— *J.C.
-Philpot.*
+In what a dark cloud does the sun of Heman set!— *J. C. Philpot.*

 **Verse 1.** *Before thee.* He had not recklessly poured forth his complaints, or cast them to the winds, as many are wont to do, who have no hope in their calamities; but he had always mingled with his complaining prayers for obtaining deliverance, and had directed them to God, where faith assured him his prayers would be seen again.
 This must be attentively noted, since herein is seen of what kind the complaints of the saints are.— *Mollerus.*

 **Verse 1.** *Before thee.* Other men seek some hiding place where they may murmur against God, but the Psalmist comes into the Lord's presence and states his grievances.
-When a man dares to pour out his complaint before the Lord's own face, his woes are real, and not the result of petulence or a rebellious spirit.— *C.H.S.*
+When a man dares to pour out his complaint before the Lord's own face, his woes are real, and not the result of petulence or a rebellious spirit.— *C. H. S.*

 **Verses 1-2.** Before thee.
 Not seeking to be seen by human eye, but by God alone, therefore, *let my prayer come before thee*, that is, let it be acceptable before thee, after the similitude of ambassadors who are admitted to audience; and when my prayer has entered *incline thine tar unto my cry*, because thou hearest the desire of the afflicted.— *Richardus Hampolus.*